dieterich-lab/single-cell-nanopore/README.md

 ```
 ## Primer Sequence

-The primer sequence is given as a plain string in qutations:
+The primer sequence is given as a plain string in quotations:
 ```
  -as "CTACACGACGCTCTTCCGATCT"
 ```